-Whatever the case may be, adding a garden kneeler to your outdoor toolkit can help you get back to enjoying your time outside.
+Whatever the case may be, using a garden kneeler can help you get back to enjoying your time outside.

 Garden kneelers come in 3 main categories: